unixpickle/ansa/docs/math.md

 # Alignment()

 Computes the alignment of the given argument.
 The argument may not be zero.
+The resulting alignment is always a power of two.

 **Examples:**